Dr Jingjing Li

 3. Stem cell engineering: the modification of human CD34+ blood stem and progenitor cells.

-CD34+ blood stem and progenitor cells derived from sources such as cord blood, bone marrow, mobilised peripheral blood, and human pluripotent stem cells can be manipulated through various techniques of separation, stimulation and genetic modification.
-These modifications target the genetic or physical traits of the cells with the goal of improving their functionality, therapeutic potential, and compatibility for diverse applications in the field of medicine, particularly in the realm of cell and gene therapy.
+CD34+ blood stem and progenitor cells derived from sources such as cord blood, bone marrow, mobilised peripheral blood, and human pluripotent stem cells can be manipulated through various techniques of separation, stimulation, expansion and genetic modification.
+These modifications target the genetic or physical traits of the cells with the goal of improving their functionality, therapeutic potential, and compatibility for diverse applications in haematopoietic stem cell gene therapy (HSCGT) & immunotherapy.

 Research Society and Committee